jiabeiw68/proj3/README.md

 - **Version B (Treatment):**
   A guided, process-oriented version where the sidebar is hidden and users progress through the workflow step by step using **Next** buttons.

-Users are assigned to a group automatically at the browser-session level, although the version can also be manually specified through URL parameters:
+Users are assigned to a group automatically at the browser-session level, although the version can also be manually specified through URL parameters.

-- `/?group=A`
-- `/?group=B`

 ---